By Michael Lanza

 “The Complete Guide to Backpacking the Wonderland Trail in Mount Rainier National Park.”

 The park holds an optional Early Access Lottery from 7 a.m.
 Pacific Time on Feb.
-21, 2022, through 9 p.m.
-Pacific on March 7, 2022, at recreation.gov/permits/4675317.
-Lottery winners receive a date and time when they can apply for a multi-night wilderness permit reservation competing against a limited number of other applicants—offering the best and perhaps the only chance of securing a permit for the entire Wonderland Trail.
+21 through 9 p.m.
+Pacific on March 7 at recreation.gov/permits/4675317.
+Lottery results are released March 14 and winners will receive a date and time on or after March 21 when they can apply for a multi-night backcountry itinerary reservation competing against a limited number of other applicants—quite possibly the only chance of securing a permit for the entire Wonderland Trail.
 Lottery winners can also apply for a Mount Rainier climbing permit.

-After all lottery winners have applied for permits, general reservations for all other permit applicants opens at 7 a.m.
-Pacific Time on April 25, 2022.
+General reservations for all other permit applicants opens at 7 a.m.
+Pacific Time on April 25.
 When searching permit availability at recreation.gov/permits/4675317, view by “Daily Groups” to see how many sites are available in each backcountry campground.
 There is a non-refundable $6 fee for a lottery application or a first-come permit and a $20 recreation fee for every permit reservation.

-Find more information about permits at nps.gov/mora/planyourvisit/wilderness-permit.htm and nps.gov/mora/planyourvisit/upload/Wilderness-Trip-Planner-2020-combined_508.pdf and more about the Early Access Lottery at recreationonestopprod.servicenowservices.com.
+Find more information about permits at nps.gov/mora/planyourvisit/wilderness-permit.htm and nps.gov/mora/planyourvisit/upload/Wilderness-Trip-Planner-2022-wMap-FINAL_508.pdf and more about the Early Access Lottery at recreationonestopprod.servicenowservices.com.

 Read all of this story, including my expert tips on getting a Wonderland Trail permit, and ALL stories at The Big Outside, plus get a FREE e-guide.
 Join now!